kitconcept/plone.restapi-react-tutorial/README.md

 When our component has been instantiated properly, we want retrieve the Plone front-page via plone.restapi.
 A React component provides certain lifecycle events that can be used to do the back-end call.

-Please note that this very basic example violates the single responsibility pattern that is considered best practice in the React community.
+**Note:** *This very basic example violates the single responsibility pattern that is considered best practice in the React community.
 A React component should only be responsible for one thing.
-Therefore in a real-world application, we would move the API call to a 'container component' that does the actual API call and use component props to pass it to the component that actually displays the content.
+Therefore in a real-world application, we would move the API call to a 'container component' that does the actual API call and use component props to pass it to the component that actually displays the content.*

-We use the componentDidMount lifecycle event that is fired after the succesful instantiation of the React component.
-We use the ES6 fetch API to do the call to the backend.
+We use the componentDidMount lifecycle event that is fired after the succesful instantiation of the React component and the ES6 fetch API to do the call to the backend.

-Note that React does not make any assumptions about what libraries you use to query the backend.
-You could as well use RxJs or any other library to do the call.
+**Note:** *React does not make any assumptions about what libraries you use to query the backend.
+You could as well use RxJs or any other library to do the call.*

+Add the following lines after our constructor definition, before the render function and start your Plone instance:

 ```
   componentDidMount(){